maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 }
 ```

-Calling `posix_spawn` comes with a whole lot less caveats and things to be careful of when compared
+Calling `posix_spawn` comes with a whole lot fewer caveats and things to be careful of when compared
 to `fork` and `vfork`.
-It comes at the cost of loosing the "elegance" of fork.
+It comes at the cost of losing the "elegance" of fork.
 You configure the
 housekeeping by using a struct.
-It is a kind of "housekeeping script" we create which executes
+It is a kind of "housekeeping script" we create which executes after
-after the fork.
+the fork.

-The downside of using `posix_spawn` is that out housekeeping is limited to doing whatever things
+The downside of using `posix_spawn` is that our housekeeping is limited to doing whatever things the
-the housekeeping script has support for.
-(See the `posix_spawn` man page for a complete list of
+housekeeping script has support for.
+(See the `posix_spawn` man page for a complete list of things.)
-things.)

 ## `clone` the API Underpinning it All
-The aforementioned `fork`, and `posix_spawn` actually call `clone` under the hood in
+The aforementioned `fork`, and `posix_spawn` actually call `clone` under the hood in glibc.
+Also
-glibc.
-Also `vfork` inside the kernel ends up calling into the kernel's `clone` code.
+`vfork` inside the kernel ends up calling into the kernel's `clone` code.
+It has the functionality
-It has the functionality of the previous APIs and bunch of other features.
+of the previous APIs and a bunch of other features.

-It can be a fair bit more difficult to use though.
-Although, unlike `vfork` it allows the parent to
+It can be more difficult to use though.
+Although, unlike `vfork` it allows the parent to allocate a
-allocate a separate stack for the child process, avoiding some of the issues with `vfork`.
+separate stack for the child process, avoiding some of the issues with `vfork`.

 ```rust
 use anyhow::Result;